 The healthcare team will create a catch-up schedule for your child to receive the necessary vaccines.
 Depending on the treatment, some children can begin vaccinations 3 to 6 months after treatment ends.
-A child who has received a stem cell transplant may need to wait longer.
+If your child received a stem cell transplant, he or she may need to wait longer.
 The healthcare team that administered the stem cell transplant should be consulted to create an appropriate vaccination schedule for your child.